-A writer friend of mine, Lisa Kessler, shared her experience when she met Ray Bradbury.
+A writer pal of mine, Lisa Kessler, shared her experience when she met Ray Bradbury.
 Working at a writers event, she and several of her colleagues had the chance to speak with Mr. Bradbury about their own works in progress (WIPs).
 When she asked him if he could give her any insight on how to improve her writing, he answered:

 “Write a new short story every week for a year.
 You'll have ideas to last a lifetime and you'll be a different writer by the end.”

 For the purposes of this post and my blog, I'm defining these guidelines (but if you want to do the challenge, you can do whatever you'd like):

 - Word count: 300-1000 words

 - Minimum 300 because for SEO purposes, it is recommended you have a blog post of at least 300 words to increase your rankings.

 - Maximum of 1000 because it fits into the definition of Flash Fiction (see below)